New Vehicles Must Average 40 Mpg by 2026 Under US Standards

+"Transportation is the second-largest cost for American families, only behind housing," Buttigieg said.
+The new standards, he said, will help keep the U.S. more secure and preserve "the freedom of our country to chart its future without being subject to other countries and to the decisions that are being made in the boardrooms of energy companies."

+But auto dealers say more stringent requirements drive up prices and push people out of an already expensive new-car market.
+NHTSA projects that the new rules will raise the price of a new vehicle in the 2029 model year by $1,087.

-Trump's administration rolled back fuel economy requirements so they rose 1.5% per year, which environmental groups said was inadequate to limit planet-warming greenhouse gas emissions that fuel climate change.
+Trump's administration rolled back fuel economy standards, allowing them to rise 1.5% per year, which environmental groups said was inadequate to limit planet-warming greenhouse gas emissions that fuel climate change.
+The standards had been rising about 5% per year previously.

 But the new standards won't immediately match those adopted through 2025 under President Barack Obama.
 NHTSA officials said they will equal the Obama standards by 2025 and slightly exceed them for the 2026 model year.